cap-js/docs/guides/domain-modeling.md

 }
 ```

-Essentially, this is also what CAP generates behind the scenes, plus many more things to ease working with localized data and serving it out-of-the-box.
+Essentially, this is also what CAP generates behind the scenes, plus many more things to ease working with localized data and serving it out of the box.

 ::: tip
 By generating `.texts` entities and associations behind the scenes, CAP's **out-of-the-box support** for `localized` data avoids polluting your models with doubled numbers of entities, and detrimental effects on comprehensibility.